Disclosing the catalog pulsars dominating the Galactic positron flux: Status and perspectives of multi-wavelength insights for the most relevant sources

 The first three spots of the list provided in column 5 of Table \ref{tab:table_pulsars} are occupied by the three middle-aged pulsars B1055–52, B0656+14, and J0633+1746, that share similar spin-down properties and have been dubbed the 'three musketeers' due to their bright, soft X-ray and high-energy $\gamma$-ray emissions \cite{Becker:1999kk}.

 According to the latest version of the ATNF catalog, the pulsar B1055-52 (J1057-5226) is located at a distance of 0.093 kpc.
 However, the true distance to B1055-52 remains uncertain, varying between 714 and 93 pc depending on the Galactic free-electron density models used: \cite{Cordes:2002wz} and \cite{Yao_2017}, respectively, despite both using the same dispersion measure.
 This pulsar is highly energetic, with a spin-down power of $3 \times 10^{34}$ erg/s and a spin-down age of 535 kyr.
+Even if a distance of 714 pc is considered, which would reduce the expected $e^+$ flux, the combination of its $\dot{E}$ and $t$ values suggests that B1055-52 would likely still rank among the top 10 most significant sources when compared to the characteristics of the other leading pulsars reported in Table \ref{tab:table_pulsars}.
 Alongside Geminga and Monogem, B1055-52 is one of the most studied nearby middle-aged pulsars, showing $\gamma$-ray, X-ray, and radio emissions, as highlighted in a recent multi-wavelength study \cite{Posselt_2023}.
 The pulsar is associated with the point-like $\gamma$-ray source 4FGL J1057.9-5227 in the Fermi-LAT 4FGL catalog \cite{Abdollahi_2020}, showing emissions up to a few GeV.
 No TeV emissions have been detected thus far.
 A significant X-ray flux has been observed, including in the recent eRASS:4 catalog obtained by SRG/eROSITA in the 0.2-2.3 keV energy band \cite{Mayer:2024eum}.
 Although prominent PWN emission has not been detected in the X-ray band, faint extended emission in a small annulus around the pulsar, possibly linked to its PWN, has been observed by Chandra \cite{Posselt:2015bra}.
 The possible detection of a $\gamma$-ray halo around this pulsar is very challenging with GeV data from Fermi-LAT because, due to the proximity of the source, the halo could span several tens of degrees or even cover the entire sky.
 Detecting a signal in X-ray data is also likely prohibitive due to the typically small field of view of detectors.
 However, at multi-TeV energies, this source can be detected as an extended source a few degrees in size.
 It is not within the field of view of HAWC or LHAASO, but it can be detected by HESS.